chingu-voyages/v43-tier3-team-45/README.md

 ###### Profile pages
 * User can view their account settings: avatar, name, email
+* User can edit their avatar or name on the update profile page.

 ###### Navbar
 * Team dropdown displays team avatars associated with a particular project.